Search By First Name of HOFers

 He was inducted into both the College (1963) and Pro Football Hall of Fame (1975), becoming one of the era’s most celebrated linemen.
 His pioneering role in linebacker play defined what the position would become, making him a true legend of the game.

-Connor's Awards and Records
+Connor's Awards and Honors

 - 100 greatest Bears of All-Time